Opera VPN Review 2020

 In this Opera VPN review, I found that their customer support is terrible.
 There is no direct way of contacting Opera VPN.
 One cannot contact them through live chat or even an email ticketing system.

-They only have a FAQs section to assist users.
+They only have a FAQ section to assist users.
 Opera also has a forum but that is dedicated to the entire browser and not just the VPN in particular.

-So, if you find your Opera VPN not working, there is no support customer support you can reach out to.
+So, if you find your Opera VPN not working properly, there is no support customer support you can reach out to.
+However, for quick troubleshooting tips, you can check out our Opera VPN not working guide.

 Compatibility– Apps and supported devices